DanialArab/Git/README.md

          hello
          world
          sky

+here **the old copy is what we currently have in the staging area** and **the new copy is what we have in the working directory**.

-so in summary **git diff** gives me the unstaged changes and **git diff --staged** we can see the staged changes that are going into the next commit.
+to recap **git diff** gives me the unstaged changes and using **git diff --staged** I can see the staged changes that are going into the next commit.
 Next, we use visual tools to easily compare files.

 <a name="20"></a>
 ### Visual Diff Tools